 Bait the hook for better sleep

-If you are headed to the beach for summer vacation, make sure to take advantage of the fresh seafood (as long as you’re not allergic!) to help aide in more restorative sleep.
+If you are headed to the beach for summer vacation, make sure to take advantage of the fresh seafood (as long as you’re not allergic!) to help aid in more restorative sleep.
 Some have trouble sleeping while on vacation due to new surroundings, but if the quality of your sleep is higher while on vacation, you will return home feeling more relaxed and refreshed than if you had tossed and turned.
-When you’re back home, adding a weekly meal of fish from fresh or saltwater will help to increase fish consumption, and in turn, help with sleep quality.
+When you’re back home, adding a weekly meal of fish from fresh or saltwater will help to increase fish consumption and, in turn, help with sleep quality.